|

 Race 3

 and pulled through to second.
-Graham & Zoe won the event convincingly with three wins with Dave Peacock and Tricia Wood just pipping Gerald and Nick Copsey to 2nd.
+Graham & Zoe won event convincingly with three wins with Dave Peacock and Tricia Wood just pipping Gerald and Nick Copsey to 2nd.

 Vintage & 4 Plank